Heavy-tailed max-linear structural equation models in networks with hidden nodes: Estimation

 \subsection{A data example}

-We now apply the proposed methodology to interview data about food nutrition intake amounts from the NHANES survey, available at \url{https://wwwn.cdc.gov/Nchs/Nhanes/2015-2016/DR1TOT_I.XPT}, where one can also find more details about the 168 data components.
-We work with $39$ components, shown in Figure~\ref{fig:foodpairs}, the dimension of the observed vector is $d=39$.
+We now apply Algorithm~\ref{datdalg2} to nutrient intake data for $n=9544$ individuals from the NHANES survey available at \url{https://wwwn.cdc.gov/Nchs/Nhanes/2015-2016/DR1TOT_I.XPT}, which also gives more details of the 168 variables.
+We treat individuals as independent and identically distributed and work with the $d=39$ observed components shown in Figure~\ref{fig:foodpairs}; see also \citet{JanWan}.

+We focus on the causal dependence between high nutrient intakes, which might damage the health~of an individual, resulting in toxicity or other complications.
+Due to similarities in their chemical compositions, large amounts of a specific nutrient are likely to be associated with those of related nutrients, so a better understanding of the causal mechanisms driving such extreme dependencies will be valuable.

-We focus on the causal dependence between high nutrient amounts.
-As in the simulation study, our {first} goal is to identify pairs of variables for which a two dimensional RMLM is feasible and the effect of {possible} confounders of the two nodes can be ignored.
+As in the simulation study, our {first} goal is to identify pairs of variables for which a two-dimensional RMLM is feasible and the effect of {possible} confounders of the two nodes can be ignored.

-Certain components of the data set were clustered in \citet{JanWan}. \cite{KK} and \cite{BK} used these data to model extreme causal dependence under the rather strict assumption that the dependence structure can be approximated by a RMLM with no hidden confounders.
+\citet{KK} and \citet{BK} `manually' select four such components to model extremal causal dependence under the questionable assumption that the dependence structure can be approximated by an RMLM with no hidden confounders.
+In contrast, our procedure serves as a building block for selecting the nodes that compose an RMLM.
+Instead of assuming the irrelevance of hidden confounders, Algorithm~\ref{datdalg2} ensures that this approximately holds.

-The data consists of $n=9544$ observations that we treat as independent and identically distributed.
-We first standardize the data to Fr\'echet$(2)$ margins using the empirical integral transform~\eqref{empstand}.
-The rest of the procedure is the same as for the standardized setting in Appendix~\ref{sec:estscal}.
-The parameters are also chosen as in the simulation study: we fix $\eps_1=0.25, \,\eps_2=0.01,\, \eps_3=0.07,\, \eps_4=0.01,\, \eps_5=0.07,\, \eps_6=0.2, a=1.0001$, and we set the intermediate threshold to $k_1=500$, and {$k_2=200$.} Finally, if the conditions in line 6 of Algorithm~\ref{datdalg2} are satisfied, we set those entries $(i,m)$ of the matrix $\hat{P}$ to 1, indicating that there are max-weighted paths from all common ancestors in ${\rm{An}}(i)\cap{\rm{An}}(m)$ to $i$ that pass through $m$; see Definition~\ref{mwpair}.
+We standardise the data to Fr\'echet$(2)$ margins using the empirical integral transform~\eqref{empstand} and then proceed as for the standardised setting described in Appendix~\ref{sec:estscal}. {Appendix~\ref{discuss} discusses the influence of innovations with different tail indices to the extremal causal dependence.} The parameters are chosen as in the simulation study of Appendices~\ref{sec:performance} and~\ref{Ap:sim}: we fix $\eps_1=0.25, \,\eps_2=0.01,\, \eps_3=0.07,\, \eps_4=0.01,\, \eps_5=0.07,\, \eps_6=0.2, a=1.0001$, and we use $k_1=500$ for the intermediate thresholding and $k_2=200$ for the final threshold.
+If the conditions in line 6 of Algorithm~\ref{datdalg2} are satisfied, we set those entries $(i,j)$ of the matrix $\hat{P}$ to unity, indicating that $(i,j)\in$~MWP.
+Appendix~\ref{simustud} considers the sensitivity of the estimated max-weighted pairs to changes in $a$, $\eps_3$, $\eps_4$~and~$\eps_5$.